 I am a 32 year old, pretty damn fit female.
-I do not suffer from angina at rest or during exertion, nor any other female-specific symptoms of a myocardial infarction or pericarditis… Interesting.
+I do not suffer from angina at rest or during exertion, nor any other female-specific symptoms of a myocardial infarction or pericarditis.
 What is the clinical etiology of this?

-The results motivated a natural leap into the PubMed rabbit hole, and I ended up finding some pretty cool information.
+The results motivated a natural leap into the depths of PubMed’s rabbit hole, and I ended up finding some pretty fascinating information.

 The basics of cardiovascular remodeling in response to exercise.

 One of the major affects of chronic aerobic training is left ventricular hypertrophy – basically, your heart muscle cells get bigger, just as your legs would in response to frequent cycling or squats.
 The increased strength gained from myocardial hypertrophy allows the heart to pump out more blood with each contraction, resulting in several things, such as an increased ejection fraction and stroke volume, as well as a lower resting heart rate.